microsoft/qsharp-compiler/src/Passes/README.md

-# Q# Passes for LLVM
+# QIR Passes for LLVM

 This library defines [LLVM passes](https://llvm.org/docs/Passes.html) used for analysing, optimising and transforming the IR.
-The Q# pass library is a dynamic library that can be compiled and ran separately from the rest of the project code.
+The QIR pass library is a dynamic library that can be compiled and ran separately from the rest of the project code.
 While it is not clear whether this possible at the moment, we hope that it will be possible to write passes that enforce the [QIR specification](https://github.com/microsoft/qsharp-language/tree/main/Specifications/QIR).

 ## What do LLVM passes do?